netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 messages triggered by  these tools is valuable from a network operation standpoint.

 The document also defines IANA-maintained modules for ICMP types and IPv6 extension headers.
-The design of the modules adheres to the recommendations in {{?I-D.boucadair-netmod-rfc8407bis}}.
+The design of the modules adheres to the recommendations in {{?I-D.ietf-netmod-rfc8407bis}}.
 The templates to generate the modules is available at {{template}}, {{v6-template}}, and {{iana-ipv6-ext-template}}.
 Readers should refer to the IANA websites [REF_TBC], [REF_TBC2], and [REF_TBC3] to retrieve the latest version of the modules.
-The modules are provided in {{iana-icmp}}, {{iana-icmpv6}}, and {{iana-ipv6-ext}} for the users convenience, but these appendices will be removed from the final RFC.

 ## Editorial Note (To be removed by RFC Editor)

 Note to the RFC Editor: This section is to be removed prior to publication.

 This document contains placeholder values that need to be replaced with finalized values at the time of publication.
 This note summarizes all of the substitutions that are needed.
-No other RFC Editor instructions are specified elsewhere in this document.

-Please apply the following replacements:
+(1) Please apply the following replacements:

 XXXX --> the assigned RFC number for this draft 2022-10-24 --> the actual date of the publication of this document

+(2) The modules are provided in {{iana-icmp}}, {{iana-icmpv6}}, and {{iana-ipv6-ext}} for the users convenience before publication as RFC.
+Please removed these appendices from the final RFC.

 # Terminology